 Sarah Brown Ferrario (BSOF, Indiana, 1996; MPhil, Oxford, 1998; MA, Princeton, 2001; PhD, Princeton, 2006), assistant professor of Greek and Latin, is a specialist in Greek history and literature, particularly of the fifth and fourth centuries BC.
+For the academic year 2009-10, she is on research leave as a residential Junior Fellow of the Center for Hellenic Studies (Washington, DC), where she is finishing work on her book manuscript, Great Man Theory in Classical Greece, for which she was also awarded a Summer Stipend from the National Endowment for the Humanities (NEH) in 2008.
 Her recent publications include "Replaying Antigone: Changing Patterns of Public and Private Commemoration at Athens c.
 440-350," in Antigone's Answer: Essays on Death and Burial in Classical Athens, ed.
-Cynthia Patterson (Lubbock, TX, 2006), and projects associated with the reception of ancient literature, particularly Greek tragedy, into opera (in Classical World and Didaskalia).
-Dr. Ferrario was also the translator and librettist for The Oresteia Project, which set all three dramas of Aeschylus' Oresteia as new oneact operas in English (performed at CUA in 2001, 2003, 2004, and 2006).
-She is currently at work on a book tentatively entitled Athens the Great?
-The Ascendancy of the Individual in Classical Greek Historical Thought, for which she was awarded a Summer Stipend from the National Endowment for the Humanities (NEH) in 2008.
-Dr. Ferrario has been a Marshall Scholar at Oxford (1996-98), a Fulbright Scholar in Greece during her year as a Regular Member of the American School of Classical Studies at Athens (2001-02), a Graduate Prize Fellow of the University Center for Human Values at Princeton (2003-04), and a Dolores Zohrab Liebmann Fellow (2004-05).
+Cynthia Patterson (Lubbock, TX, 2006), and projects associated with the reception of ancient literature, particularly Greek tragedy, into opera (in Classical World and Didaskalia); she is currently at work on a book chapter entitled "Political Tragedy: Sophocles and Athenian History" for the forthcoming Brill's Companion to Sophocles, as well as projects on imagemaking in fourth-century Greece and on historical agency in Xenophon.
+Dr. Ferrario was the translator and librettist for The Oresteia Project, which set all three dramas of Aeschylus' Oresteia as new one-act operas in English (performed at CUA in 2001, 2003, 2004, and 2006).
+She has also been a Marshall Scholar at Oxford (1996-98), a Fulbright Scholar in Greece during her year as a Regular Member of the American School of Classical Studies at Athens (2001-02), a Graduate Prize Fellow of the University Center for Human Values at Princeton (2003-04), and a Dolores Zohrab Liebmann Fellow (2004-05).
 She has taught courses in ancient languages and literatures at CUA since 2002, was named visiting assistant professor in 2005, and was appointed assistant professor in fall 2006.